-Digital compression......
-The conversion of the standard analog video signal into a digital signal, and the compression of that signal to facilitate multiple channel transmissions through a single channel's bandwidth.
-Digital television......
-A distribution technology where video content is delivered in digital format.
-Direct broadcast satellite television system.....
-A service by which packages of television programming are transmitted via highpowered satellites to individual homes, each served by a small satellite dish.
-Expanded basic tier.....
-Cable programming services other than programming services provided on the basic service tier or on a per-channel or perprogram basis.
-Cable made of glass fibers through which signals are transmitted as pulses of light Fiber optic cable..... to the distribution portion of the cable television which in turn goes to the customer's home.
+Digital compression The conversion of the standard analog video signal into a digital signal, and the compression of that signal to facilitate multiple channel transmissions through a single channel's bandwidth.
+Digital television A distribution technology where video content is delivered in digital format.
+Direct broadcast satellite television system A service by which packages of television programming are transmitted via high- powered satellites to individual homes, each served by a small satellite dish.
+Expanded basic tier Cable programming services other than programming services provided on the basic service tier or on a per-channel or per- program basis.
+Fiber optic cable Cable made of glass fibers through which signals are transmitted as pulses of light to the distribution portion of the cable television which in turn goes to the customer's home.
 Capacity for a very large number of channels can be more easily provided.
-A collection of hardware, typically including satellite receivers, modulators, Headend facility..... amplifiers and video cassette playback machines within which signals are processed and then combined for distribution within the cable television network.
-High-speed Internet access.....
-High speed access to the Internet that is provided over the cable network.
-The number of single residence homes.
-Homes passed..... apartments and condominium units passed by the cable distribution network in a cable system's service area.
-The large, worldwide network of thousands Internet..... of smaller, interconnected computer networks.
+Headend facility A collection of hardware, typically including satellite receivers, modulators, amplifiers and video cassette playback machines within which signals are processed and then combined for distribution within the cable television network.
+High-speed Internet access High speed access to the Internet that is provided over the cable network.
+Homes passed The number of single residence homes, apartments and condominium units passed by the cable distribution network in a cable system's service area.
+Internet The large, worldwide network of thousands of smaller, interconnected computer networks.
 Originally developed for use by the military and for academic research purposes, the Internet is now accessible by millions of users.
-Condominiums, apartment complexes, hospitals, hotels and other commercial Multiple dwelling units..... complexes.
-Multichannel multipoint A one-way radio transmission of television distribution service..... channels over microwave frequencies from a fixed station transmitting to multiple receiving facilities located at fixed points.
-Multiple system operator.....
-A cable television operator that owns or operates more than one cable television system.
-Near video-on-demand.....
-A pay-per-view service that allows customers to select and order a movie of their choice from a selection of movies being broadcast on several dedicated channels.
+Multiple dwelling units Condominiums, apartment complexes, hospitals, hotels and other commercial complexes.
+Multichannel multipoint distribution service A one-way radio transmission of television channels over microwave frequencies from a fixed station transmitting to multiple receiving facilities located at fixed points.
+Multiple system operator A cable television operator that owns or operates more than one cable television system.
+Near video-on-demand A pay-per-view service that allows customers to select and order a movie of their choice from a selection of movies being broadcast on several dedicated channels.
 Each movie is broadcast on multiple channels to offer the customer several start times for the same movie.